tkonopka/makealive/README.md

 It is a plugin manager of sorts, which converts certain text inputs into javascript-generated objects.
-In contrast to plugins that help web developers create widgets, `makealive` aims to provide such plugins accessible to end users, for example through markdown.
+In contrast to plugins that help web developers create widgets, `makealive` provides such plugins to end users, for example through markdown.

 ## Documentation